Correspondents' dinner shooting suspect charged with attempted assassination of Trump

 China condemns shooting in first public comments

-“China is paying attention to this shooting incident,” foreign ministry spokesperson Lin Jian said at a regular news conference.
+“China is paying attention to this shooting incident,” Foreign Ministry spokesperson Lin Jian said at a regular news conference.
 “We consistently oppose and condemn acts of illegal violence.”

 Trump says he ‘wasn’t worried’ during shooting

-Trump said he was not concerned when gunshots rang out during the White House Correspondents’ Association Dinner.
+Trump said he was not concerned when gunshots rang out during the White House Correspondents’ Association dinner.

 “I wasn’t worried.
 I understand life.
 We live in a crazy world,” Trump said in an interview with CBS News' "60 Minutes" that aired last night.

-Trump at the White House Correspondents' Association Dinner on Saturday.
+Trump at the White House Correspondents' Association dinner on Saturday.
 Yuri Gripas / Bloomberg via Getty Images

 Asked about the evacuation, including why Vice President JD Vance was rushed out first, Trump said he wanted to see what was going on first before being evacuated.